 A subsequent attempt to modify the screw in Sacramento produced no better results.

-Caldwell must have been quite a promoter, because, even in the face of this failure and his legal problems, the Central Pacific railroad bought the machine.
+Even in the face of all this, Caldwell must have been quite a promoter, because the Central Pacific railroad bought the machine.
 (The fact that a friend of his was a mechanic at the CP probably didn’t hurt!)
 But they didn’t find it any more satisfactory, and the machine was scrapped in 1894.